Creating lifelong learning opportunities for everyone

 Daily English lessons develop the skills of written and verbal communication.
 We aim to equip the children with the ability and confidence to express themselves with clarity.
 Through speaking and listening activites, we help children to sustain and develop their ideas and adopt active listening strategies.
 Drama is used as a medium to learn across the curriculum, providing opportunites to improvise, work in role and perform.
 Children are encouraged to work collaboratively and join in group discussions; they are also taught the skills of critical analysis.
 Children are equipped with the important skills necessary to read for both enjoyment and understanding.
 We aim to foster a love of reading and our classrooms contain a broad range of both fiction and non-fiction books.
 There is a progressive reading scheme that is used to support the teaching of specific reading strategies such as using phonics, visual and contextual clues.
 Much time is spent during a typical week with reading opportunities, including individual, group and class reading.
 All children have a reading book that they will bring home on a daily basis for you to share and enjoy with them.
-We follow 'letters and sounds' and 'Read Write Inc' programmes to teach phonics and hold parents sessions to support parents .
+We follow the 'Read Write Inc' programme to teach phonics and hold parents sessions to support parents .

 Writing is taught to enable children to coherently communicate their thoughts, ideas and experiences.
 Grammar, punctuation and spelling skills are taught in a structured way enabling children to write effectively for a range of audiences.
 Much emphasis is placed on children being creative in their use of language, and they will learn how to write in a variety of styles and for different contexts.